 A hundred years hence, or ever so many hundred years hence, others will see them,

 Rome is nicknamed the “Eternal City” for its ancient architecture and generations of development.
-But, New York too is an “Eternal City” of sorts.
+New York, too, is an “Eternal City” of sorts.
 Its skyscrapers may rise and fall with changing tastes and a growing economy.
-But, people are the “eternal” constant that marks life in this city.
-A city with over three million foreign born from all corners of the world.
-A city whose functioning depends on the legions of immigrant window washers, janitors, and taxi drivers without whom this urban machine would screech to a halt.
-The centuries of men and women of New York, city of immigrants, capital of finance, and home to over eight million.
-In 1856, Whitman wrote of a fluid and dynamic city of people not unlike the New York of today.
+Yet, in the face of all change to the built environment, immigrants remain the eternal constant that marks time and life in this city: a city with over three million foreign born from all corners of the world; a city whose functioning depends on the legions of immigrant window washers, janitors, and taxi drivers without whom this urban machine would screech to a halt.
+In 1856, Whitman wrote of a fluid and dynamic city of people in many ways like the New York of today.

-1890s Burial at Hart’s Island – Jacob Riis
+1890s burial at Hart’s Island (Jacob Riis photographer)

-1991 Burial of Infants with AIDS – Claire Yaffa
+1991 burial of infants with AIDS (Claire Yaffa photographer)

-1991 Burial of Infants with AIDS – Claire Yaffa
+1991 burial of infants with AIDS (Claire Yaffa photographer)

-But, New York, you too are home to the injustices and inequalities urban life nurtures.
-Hart Island, New York’s pauper’s cemetery, is the final resting place of over a million mostly unknown corpses, the tired, the poor, and the huddled masses of immigrant New York.
-Over a quarter million infants are buried here, each one in an unmarked coffin hewn of pine, the size of a shoebox.
-Mass graves three coffins deep and 25 long.
+New York, you, too, are home to the injustices and inequalities urban life nurtures.
+Hart Island, New York’s pauper’s cemetery since 1869, is the final resting place of over a million mostly unknown corpses over 150 years, the tired, the poor, and the huddled masses of immigrant New York.
+Over a quarter million infants are buried here, each one in an unmarked coffin made of pine, the size of a shoe box.
+Mass graves are three coffins deep and are buried twenty-five in a row.
 Nearby Riker’s Island, America’s largest jail, imprisons 10,000 a night awaiting trial in the city’s many courthouses.
-The South Bronx, per capita income $12,500, is a mere mile away from the Upper East Side, per capita income $85,000+.
+The South Bronx, with a per capita income $12,500, is a mere mile away from the Upper East Side, with a per capita income over $85,000.
 The glassy condos of Manhattan are priced at a million plus per piece, but these homes are only made possible by the immigrant workers and janitors paid $10 an hour to sweep the hallways of dust and wipe the windows of grit.
-And, every night, they too return to their homes in the gritty outer boroughs.
-They too ride the subway that burrows underground, as generations have before them.
+Every night, these laborers, too, return to their homes in the gritty outer boroughs.
+They, too, ride the subway that burrows underground, as generations have before them.